acrlabs/simkube-ci-action/docs/troubleshooting.md

 ### Common Causes

-- Missing secrets
+- Missing or incorrect secrets
-- Missing environment variables
+- Missing or incorrect inputs

+### Fixes

+- Add or update secrets
+- Add or update inputs

 ---